What is first aid and how to give it properly?

 Assistance in case of unconsciousness, cardiac or respiratory arrest

 In this case, it is necessary to carry out immediately cardiopulmonary resuscitation, in brief CPR.
 However, it is important to know exactly how to perform it.
 Improperly performed CPR risks breaking the ribs, which can then lead to a punctured lung.
-Such an action would significantly worsen the condition of the victim.
+Such an action would significantly worsen the condition of the casualty.
 In addition, if the casualty were to choke on an object, poorly performed CPR could lead to dangerous displacement of the item, making it difficult to pull out.
 When there is a lack of circulation, the brain is at risk of hypoxia.
-Performing CPR can restore breathing.
 Properly performed CPR has many components.
 In order for it to be performed correctly one should:

 - kneel down beside the casualty and place your hand on the bottom of his sternum,